aaroncrespo/DriveKit/README.md

 GTL_USE_FRAMEWORK_IMPORTS=1
 ```

+#### Google AppAuth

 `GTMAppAuth` has some nullibility and docstring issues I would prefer to not edit the code so a custom header is defined withing target Support. tvOS needs these files but my project doesnt need tvOS.

+#### AppAuth

+AppAuth-iOS/AppAuth supports carthage but GTMAppAuth has some weird building issues on those releases.
+Works fine when building as a dependency but local builds don't play well with the project layout.
+Workaround: he local scheme is suppressed to avoid multiple builds depency builds use the `carthage` `AppAuth-iOS` dependency local builds and GTMSession/GTMAppAuth use the local build settings and headers.

 ## Author